Back to Meross Guides

 At a glance — most common causes

-• Plug is stuck in pairing mode
+• Plug is in pairing/config mode (normal during setup)

-10-15 min11 solutions coveredeasy level
+10-15 min13 solutions coveredeasy level

 Expert Review & Technical Scope